-\parbf{\ref{ex:bisection-of-S2}.} Assume contrary, then by the hemisphere lemma (\ref{lem:hemisphere}) $\gamma$ lies in an open hemisphere.
-In particular it cannot divide $\mathbb{S}^2$ into two regions of equal area --- a contradiction.
+\parbf{\ref{ex:bisection-of-S2}.} Assume the contrary, then $\gamma$ lies in an open hemisphere (\ref{lem:hemisphere}).
+In particular, it cannot divide $\mathbb{S}^2$ into two regions of equal area --- a contradiction.

-\parbf{\ref{ex:flaw}.} The very first sentence is wrong --- it is {}\emph{not} sufficient to show that diameter is at most 2.
-For example an equilateral triangle with circumradius slightly above $1$ may have diameter (which is defined as the maximal distance between its points) slightly bigger than $\sqrt3$, so it can be made smaller that $2$.
+\parbf{\ref{ex:flaw}.} The first sentence is wrong --- it is \textit{not} sufficient to show that the diameter is at most~2.
+For example, if an equilateral triangle has circumradius slightly above $1$, then its diameter (which is defined as the maximal distance between its points) is slightly bigger than $\sqrt3$, so it is smaller than $2$.

 On the other hand, it is easy to modify the proof of the hemisphere lemma (\ref{lem:hemisphere}) to get a correct solution.
-That is, (1) choose two points $p$ and $q$ on $\gamma$ that divide it into two arcs of the same length; (2) set $z$ to be a midpoint of $p$ and $q$, and (3) show that $\gamma$ lies in the unit disc centered at $z$.
+That is, (1) choose two points $p$ and $q$ on $\gamma$ that divide it into two arcs of the same length; (2) set $z$ to be a midpoint of $p$ and $q$, and (3) show that $\gamma$ lies in the unit disc centered at~$z$.